-- (a) practising certificates; - (b) auditing certificates held by firms; and

-- (c) investment business certificates (Ireland). - (2) Continuity following cessation
+- (a) practising certificates; - (b) auditing certificates held by firms; and - (c) investment business certificates (Ireland).

 Regulation 9(5) of the Global Practising Regulations applies to persons subject to regulation 12(1) in respect of their ceasing to engage in public practice, investment business or investment business services or investment advice.